zunecs/AI-Sentiment-Analyzer/README.md

 - Polarity histogram

 The repository includes a full analysis script, Jupyter notebook workflow, dataset, and modular functions for loading, cleaning, analysis, visualization, and export, with configurable sentiment thresholds.

+### *Note:* The dataset was not uploaded due to size limitations.
+Instead, a download link has been provided.
+The errors are occurring because the dataset file is not included in the repository.